 Remembering and Forgetting - Aleida and Jan Assman in Augsburg

-New Semester, new format - The International Visiting Professorship Live @home
+in the Corona semester a new format - The International Visiting Professorship Live @home

 With Aleida and Jan Assmann, the Center has succeeded in inviting the highly acclaimed originators of the concept of "cultural memory" for the international visiting lectureship.

 How and what do societies remember?
 This is the key question at the heart of the concept of cultural memory.
 More specifically, this approach aims to delineate officially legitimized, institutionally constructed forms of collective memory that differ from individual memories.
 This is invariably linked to the ways in which knowledge about the past is used as a source of orientation for the present and the future.

 Correspondingly, Aleida and Jan Assmann have had a lasting impact in the field of cultural studies, but have also repeatedly engaged in current social and political debates.
 The multi-award-winning, mutually inspired intellectual couple, who were most recently honored with the Peace Prize of the the German Book Trade Association in 2018, will focus on the topic of "Remembering and Forgetting" in their Augsburg lectures.

 The topics of the lectures were based on both joint research and their individual expertise.
 Jan Assmann spoke about the invention of antiquity, while Aleida Assmann reflected on developments that threaten the communal spirit and the actions that can be taken to counteract this.

 Due to the cancellation of major events on account of the spread of the coronavirus, the lectures had to be postponed from the summer semester 2020 to the winter semester of 2020/21.
 Unfortunately, it was still not feasible to host the lectures in Augsburg.
 Instead, the lectures were broadcasted on our Youtube channel.

 Remembering and Forgetting - Lectures and Workshops Live @home